Orcas Crossroads Lecture Series and CrossCurrents Seminar Series

 ABOUT US

-The non-profit Orcas Crossroads Lecture Series is operated by a group of volunteers with financial support from Crossroads Associates, the Daniel and Margaret Carper Foundation, the Washington Humanities Foundation, and Individual Contributors.
+The non-profit Orcas Crossroads Lecture Series is operated by a group of volunteers with financial support from Crossroads Associates, the Daniel and Margaret Carper Foundation, and Individual Contributors.
 About half the cost of the series is offset by ticket sales.
 Join Crossroads supporters, and find more information, at www.orcascrossroads.org.
+(See Information About Us for more about Crossroads people and history.)